 Click Create Cluster.

-A notebook is a collection of cells that run computations on a Spark cluster.
-To create a notebook in the Workspace:
+A notebook is a collection of cells that run computations on an Apache Spark cluster.
+To create a notebook in the workspace:

 In the Workspace folder, select Create > Notebook.

 On the Create Notebook dialog, enter a name and select SQL in the Language drop-down.
 This selection determines the default language of the notebook.